-Bonnie spent 25 plus years doing child abuse prevention work.
-From an early home visitation project to serving eight years on the Prevent Child Abuse Iowa Board and six years on the Iowa Respite and Crisis Care Board, she has always had the goal of bettering the lives of children.
+Bonnie spent 25-plus years doing child abuse prevention work.
+From an early home visitation project to serving eight years on the Prevent Child Abuse Iowa Board and six years on the Iowa Respite and Crisis Care Board, she has always aimed to better the lives of children.

-Bonnie dearly loves being a cheerleader for all of her past and present PAT families.
+Bonnie dearly loves being a cheerleader for Parent Educators.
 She is honored to be welcomed into the family's homes and lives.
-Bonnie is grateful for the opportunity to make a positive contribution to both the parents and children's day to day experiences.
+Bonnie is grateful for the opportunity to contribute positively to both the parents and children's day to day experiences.
 She has always felt that all parents (including myself) want to do the very best job possible of parenting.